theyosh/TerrariumPI/README.md

 # TerrariumPI 2.8.2
 Software for cheap home automation of your reptile terrarium or any other enclosed environment.
-With this software you are able to control an enclosed environment so that the temperature and humidity is of a constant value.
-This is done by using temperature and humidity sensors and realy switches to activate external devices.
+With this software you are able to control for example a terrarium so that the temperature and humidity is of a constant value.
+Controlling the temperature can be done with heat lights, external heating or cooling system.
+As long as there is one temperature sensor available the software is able to keep a constant temperature.

-It has support for lights, sprayer, heater and cooler equipment.
-The amount of devices that can be controlled depends on the used relay boards.
+For humidity control there is support for a spraying system.
+The sprayer can be configured to spray for an X amount of seconds and there is a minumal period between two spray actions.
+Use at least one humitidy sensors to get a constant humidity value.

+The software is that flexible that there is no limit in amount of sensors, relay boards or door sensors.
+The usage can be endless.

 Think off:
-- Terrarium
+- Terrarium (wet of dry)
 - Aquarium
+- Tanks with animals or plants
 - Growhouse

 And all this is controlled with a nice webinterface based on [Gentelella a Bootstrap 3 template](https://github.com/puikinsh/gentelella/).
 ## Features
 - Controlling electronic devices like lights, sprayers, heating and cooling equipment
 - Support for dimming electronic devices
+  - Manual dimming through web interface
+  - Predefined on and off durations
+  - Predefined on and off dimming percentages
-- Reading out temperature and humidity sensors
+- Reading out multiple temperature and humidity sensors
-- Open door detection (sprayer will not spray when a door is open)
 - Support for native Raspberry Pi cam out of the box
 - Support for USB and remote webcams
+- Open door detection (sprayer will not spray when a door is open)
 - Total power and water usage for costs calculation
 - Lights control based on sun rise and sun set or timers
-- Rain control based on measured humidity
+- Rain control based on humidity sensors and timers
 - Heater control based on temperature sensors or timers
 - Cooling control based on temperature sensors or timers
-- Weather forecast from external source
+- Weather forecast from external source for lighting schema (turing on when sun rises, turning off when sun sets)
 - Temperatures in Celsius or Fahrenheit
 - Alarm detections